The Makaiju Arc

-Hiba smirked and with her pointer finger, gestured behind them, to where the adult was.
+Hiba smirked and with her index finger, pointed behind and above them

-The three noticed that the ground had now torn completely from the shoreline with the large buttresses and roots ripping straight from the ground and away from the land.
-Giant waves started crashing all around them and the Makaiju seemed to ever so slowly start to extend away from the land.
+The three noticed that the ground on one side had torn completely from the shoreline with the large buttresses and roots ripping straight from the ground and away from the island.
+Giant waves started crashing all around them and the Makaiju seemed to ever so slowly start to extend away from the land from that side.

 Ail and En had no time to think about how their friends survived and made it to the Makaiju.
-They simply grabbed onto the Makaiju and quickly started climbing up.
-As they finally reached a few branches beneath Hiba, the group glanced to the side as everything suddenly became eerily quiet.
+They followed Zahi to the tree and grabbed onto the Makaiju, quickly making their way up.

 "What's going on?"
 En asked, turning to Ail.

 Ail shook his head.
 He had no idea what was happening to their planet.

 "How did you get here?"
 Ail asked, as he looked over to Zahi.